google/zetasql/docs/functions-and-operators.md

   NEW zetasql.examples.music.Chart { rank: 1 chart_name: "2" }
 ```

-To learn more about constructing, configuring, and using protocol buffers in
+To learn more about protocol buffers in ZetaSQL, see [Work with
-ZetaSQL, see [Work with protocol buffers][protocol-buffers].
+protocol buffers][protocol-buffers].

 ### Concatenation operator